AnayatHossain/AnayatHossain/README.md

 </p>

 ### About
-I am “Anayat Hossain,” the Founder & CEO of Digidev Solutions and Head Multimedia Editor at Younus Group of Industries.
-I have been working on multimedia editing and mobile application development for more than five years.
+I am Anayat Hossain, the Founder & CEO of Digidev Solutions and the Head Multimedia Editor at Younus Group of Industries.
+I have over five years of experience in multimedia editing and mobile application development.

 <table>
 <tbody>